IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-00-get-started.md

 in another view.
 You can change these values here.

 **Problems:** Logs problems or errors such as syntax errors, grouped by severity.
-This will not be used in this course.
+This will not be used in this tutorial.

 ** **